velartrill/velartrill.github.io/orig/kestrel.md

 "Don't you w-w-worry about me, doc," Sparrow calls out, trying to sit up again.
 "Get the others out, I'll help the rest buy you time--"

-"You will do *nothing of the damn sort,* Fenwild!"
+"You will do *nothing of the sort,* Fenwild!"
 I blurt, my lungs burning and my legs spasming involuntarily.
 "You're a goddamn c-c-combat liability right now and you are not stepping one *foot* closer to the front line."

 *"Thank you,"* the medic breathes, patting me on the arm.
 He points at Sparrow.
 "If you're this dead-set on being suicidally helpful then *help us get the patients to the underground."*